 Who offers lower fees?

 When you pay for an international transfer using your PayPal balance or a linked bank account, you’ll pay a fee between $0.99 to $4.99 — the fee is waived if you’re sending to the US.

-When you pay with a credit or debit card or PayPal Credit, PayPal charges a fee of 3.4% to 3.9% on top of a fixed fee based on currency and a fee ranging from $0.99 to $4.99 depending on how much is sent.
+When you pay with a credit or debit card or PayPal Credit, PayPal charges a fee of 2.9% of the transaction amount, a fixed fee based on currency and a fee ranging from $0.99 to $4.99 depending on how much is sent.

 While most major US banks offer free bank-to-bank domestic transfers (or waive fees for specific account levels), they’re typically your most expensive option when sending money internationally.